-- Arrive on time ready for learning - Sit at the allocated desk - Bring all required material and use the entire period for study purposes - Remain at allocated desk, no changing or moving desks is allowed - Leave headphone/earphones in lockers, unless they are for study purposes - Follow the Mobile Phone policy; no phones must be brought to Private Study - Always respect the learning of others - Bring no food or drinks other than water in this space - Raise your hand if needing to communicate with the supervisor - Use the Student Planner if there is a need to leave the Private Study area for purposes such as printing or toilet; diary must be signed by the supervisor - Use Personal Learning Device for study purposes only - Follow SWPBS and ensure that behaviour is respectful at all times towards supervisor and peers - Seek assistance for study tasks prior to the private study period where possible i.e. make a time to get assistance from the relevant teacher before the private study - Let supervisor know if time has been booked with a teacher to assist with the private study and wait for the teacher to arrive before leaving the Private Study area
+- Arrive on time ready for learning - Bring all required material and use the entire period for study purposes - Leave headphone/earphones in lockers, unless they are for study purposes - Follow the Mobile Phone policy; no phones must be brought to Private Study - Always respect the learning of others - Bring no food or drinks other than water in this space - Use the Student Planner if there is a need to leave the Private Study area for purposes such as printing or toilet; diary must be signed by the supervisor - Use Personal Learning Device for study purposes only - Follow SWPBS and ensure that behaviour is respectful at all times towards supervisor and peers - Seek assistance for study tasks prior to the Private Study period where possible i.e. make a time to get assistance from the relevant teacher before the Private Study - Let supervisor know if time has been booked with a teacher to assist with the Private Study and wait for the teacher to arrive before leaving the Private Study area

-9. Driving to School
+11. Driving to School